9 Best Homeowners Insurance Companies in Colorado of 2022

 However, one drawback is that the basic policy only covers your personal property up to the policy’s limit, which is a low $1,500.

-So it’s necessary to purchase add-ons so that your belongings will be covered in full.
+So it’s necessary to purchase add-ons to cover your belongings in full.

 Read a full Lemonade home insurance review.